 Recruiters are always on the hunt for new talent and will appreciate you reaching out.
-Remember, they’re the ones who will big you up to hiring companies, so make a great first impression!
+Remember, they’re the ones who will bump you up to hiring companies, so make a great first impression!

 When looking for graduate jobs it can be beneficial to use Gen-z prominent platforms to look for work.
 You could consider using socials that aren’t usually known for recruiting such as TikTok or Snapchat!
 You might not get as big of a response as you would on LinkedIn - going above and beyond might just get you noticed.

 Last year, TikTok created TikTok Resumes.
-It’s currently only open to U.S vacancies, but shows that social media is expanding/adapting to the needs of its users.
-Users simply upload their video and hashtag #TikTokResumes for companies to view.
+It’s currently only open to U.S. vacancies, but shows that social media is expanding/adapting to the needs of its users.
+Users simply upload their videos and hashtag #TikTokResumes for companies to view.
 Of course, there’s no reason you can’t still do this.
-However be wary of U.S companies contacting you.
+However, be wary of U.S. companies contacting you.
 Make a point to state you are from the UK and looking for work within the UK if this is the case.

 Whether you have recently graduated in a subject such as Computer Science, are a school-leaver looking to jump into a career in tech digital, or are experienced in something completely different - but you're passionate about technology and want to explore a career change, Klickstarters can help!

 Get in touch with us today at 01244 739 999 or alternatively, email us at [email protected].